ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Connection problem determination
 ----------------------------------

-Method getDeviceConnectLogs() can be used to list connection log events for a device to aid in diagnosing connectivity problems.
+Method getDeviceConnectionLogs() can be used to list connection log events for a device to aid in diagnosing connectivity problems.
 The entries record successful connection, unsuccessful connection attempts, intentional disconnection and server-initiated disconnection.

 .. code:: java

-    JsonArray response = apiClient.getDeviceConnectLogs(DEVICE_TYPE, DEVICE_ID);
+    JsonArray response = apiClient.getDeviceConnectionLogs(DEVICE_TYPE, DEVICE_ID);

-Refer to the Problem Determination section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.
+Refer to the Problem Determination section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 ----